+Given the nature of the Glen Ding Woods, the forestry itself provides a visual screening to the development from its internal walking and cycling trails.
 It is noted that visual impacts from developments such as quarries can effect amenity woodlands when the developments are visible from the peripheral walking trails.
 However, there are no defined perimeter trails in the Glen Ding Woods bordering the site or the site's proposed extension area.
 As identified in Chapter 11 (Landscape and Visual), the Applicant has proposed to construct screening berms which will be located around the perimeter of the site and will be left intact for the life of the quarry (and in perpetuity to continue to provide biodiversity to the site and the local environment).
 This includes screening berms to the south-west of the development bordering the Glen Ding Woods.
 Coupled with the natural screening of the woodland itself, it is considered that these mitigation measures (and the increased visual screening on the quarry perimeter as the planting matures) result in 'imperceptible' visual impacts from the Glen Ding Woods.

 Nuisance to the local amenity and recreation areas from noise, vibration, dusts and traffic is mitigated during the operation.
-Specific mitigation measures and best practices have been discussed in the respective chapters of this rEIAR, Air Quality (Chapter 7.0), Climate (Chapter 8.0), and Noise & Vibration (Chapter 9.0) and Material Assets (Chapter 12.0).
-As noted previously, an EMS has been used for the environmental management for the development over the assessment period of September 2020 to the current day.
-This provides mitigation of nuisance and the management of the site.
+Specific mitigation measures and best practices have been identified in the respective chapters of this EIAR, Air Quality (Chapter 7.0), Climate (Chapter 8.0), and Noise & Vibration (Chapter 9.0) and Material Assets (Chapter 12.0).
+As noted previously, an EMS has been used for the environmental management for the development up to this point in time and will be continued for this S37L development.

-With the implementation of appropriate operational management practices and the mitigation measures identified in this rEIAR it is considered that residual impacts are considered to be not significant.
+With the implementation of appropriate operational management practices and the mitigation measures identified in this EIAR it is considered that residual impacts upon amenity are considered to be not significant.